AShah1111/projects/twitter_troll/README.md

 # Twitter Troll Classifier

+Thank you to FJ Fourie, Howey Qiu, Tom Shanahan and Bailey Wei for their contributions.

 ## Datasets
 There were two datasets utilized in this analysis - a troll tweet dataset and a control political tweet dataset.